admonbly/invitation_mariage/ReadMe.md

 ## Overview

-This project is a beautifully designed **Wedding Invitation Website** for the celebration of **An Yami & Thu Buzzy**.
+This project is a beautifully designed **Wedding Invitation Website** for the celebration of **TRAORE Moussa & KARAMOKO Fatoumata**.
 The website provides an interactive experience to invite guests, share the couple's story, and deliver key details about the event.
 It is crafted with modern web technologies, ensuring a delightful experience for all visitors.

 ---